MarcoCaamal/Other-PHP-Framework/docs/en/exception-handling.md

 The LightWeight framework provides a robust exception handling system that allows you to:

-- Centrally manage and log exceptions
+- Centrally manage and log exceptions through Monolog
 - Customize how different types of exceptions are handled
 - Provide user-friendly error responses
 - Separate API and web error handling logic